muhammad-khair/spring-and-summer/README.md

 # Welcome to spring-and-summer!

-This is just a test SpringBoot application I created for experimentation.
+This is just a test SpringBoot application I created for experimentation (using [Spring's Quickstart Guide](https://spring.io/quickstart)).
 Displays Jackson mapping, SpringBoot Web and basic CRUD actions using RESTful APIs.

 ### Comments